 NYCHA residents deserve quality housing, which requires that NYCHA be fully funded with solely public money, and that its management be tenant-lead.
-Vittoria is opposed to the NYCHA Blueprint plan.
+Vittoria is opposed to the NYCHA Preservation Trust in its current form.
 Funding for NYCHA that relies on private interests will never be adequate to correct the awful conditions many residents still endure.
 Addressing this issue involves not only more funding for NYCHA, but deliberate oversight of those funds - with meaningful tenant participation in management - to make sure they are spent quickly and effectively on much-needed repairs for current residents.

 Vittoria will develop and pass a suite of housing legislation that prioritizes permanent affordable housing in our district to bring middle income, low income and poor New Yorkers off the sidelines.
 We don’t need more luxury developments wedged into our neighborhoods only to go bankrupt or sit half-empty.